-The oil and gas industry continues to be a hotbed of innovation, with activity driven by an increasing need for long-term sustainability, reducing capital and operating expenses, minimising its carbon footprint, and transitioning towards low-emission fuels.
+The oil and gas industry continues to be a hotbed of patent innovation.
+Activity is driven by an increasing need for long-term sustainability, reducing capital and operating expenses, minimizing its carbon footprint, and transitioning towards low-emission fuels.
 Technological advances and growing research in the field of alternative fuels are enabling these objectives to be achieved.
-This is characterised by the growing importance of technologies, such as low-carbon hydrogen, liquified natural gas (LNG), and carbon capture and storage (CCS).
-In the last three years alone, there have been over 534,000 patents filed and granted in the oil and gas industry, according to GlobalData’s report on Energy Storage in Oil & Gas: Gas storage vessel construction.
+This is characterized by the growing importance of technologies, such as low-carbon hydrogen, liquified natural gas (LNG), and carbon capture and storage (CCS).
+In the last three years alone, there have been over 523,000 patents filed and granted in the oil and gas industry, according to GlobalData’s report on Innovation in oil & gas: gas storage vessel fabrication.
+Buy the report here.

-Gas storage vessel construction is a key innovation area in energy storage
+Gas storage vessel fabrication is a key innovation area in oil & gas

-A gas storage vessel is a pressurised container designed to store gas under specific conditions.
+A gas storage vessel is a pressurized container designed to store gas under specific conditions.
 There are various types of gas storage tanks, such as pressure tanks, bullet tanks, LNG storage tanks, and CNG tanks, among others.
 These tanks are also installed underground when there is a need to storage liquids or gases in large volumes.
-These tanks can be constructed from high-performance materials, including aluminium, steel, and fibreglass.
+These tanks can be constructed from high-performance materials, including aluminum, steel, and fiberglass.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 80+ companies, spanning technology vendors, established oil & gas companies, and up-and-coming start-ups engaged in the development and application of gas storage vessel construction.
+According to GlobalData, there are 280 companies, spanning technology vendors, established oil & gas companies, and up-and-coming start-ups engaged in the development and application of gas storage vessel fabrication.

-Key players in gas storage vessel construction – a disruptive innovation in the oil & gas industry
+Key players in gas storage vessel fabrication – a disruptive innovation in the oil & gas industry

-To further understand the key themes and technologies disrupting the oil & gas industry, access GlobalData’s latest thematic research report on Top 20 Oil & Gas Themes 2022.
+To further understand the key themes and technologies disrupting the oil & gas industry, access GlobalData’s latest thematic research report on Oil & Gas.